-Three councillors are elected from each ward, making a total of 63 councillors:
+Southwark Council is made up of 23 wards.
+Two or three councillors are elected from each ward making it a total of 63 councillors:

 The leader of the council is Cllr Peter John OBE (Labour).
 The council employs officers to carry out its policies and run services.
 Officers are managed by the Chief Executive.
 The council is made up of five departments.

 Southwark has an ethnically diverse and youthful population.
 The mid-year population estimate for 2012 was 293,530 with:

 - a significant population from Latin America

 - 75% of reception-age children from black and minority ethnic (BME) groups

 Over 120 languages are spoken, with 11% of households having no members who speak English as a first language.
 Southwark has the 9th highest population density in England and Wales at 9,988 residents per square kilometre.